 We asked our YouGov First Verdict panel if they’d consider equivalent arrangements to those that Britain participates in as part of the EU.
 And the answers on freedom of movement (with Mexico); a shared human rights court (with Ottawa and Mexico City); and a pan-Americas fisheries protection agency were all very clear.
 Few Americans would support the kind of supranational arrangements that Britain participates in as an EU member.
 The full results are below – including a pretty weak 34% vote in favour of a free trade pact with the European Union.

 It should be noted that there appears to be a partisan split in America about Britain’s EU membership.
 To varying degrees Senators Ted Cruz and Marco Rubio as well as Governor Jeb Bush have expressed sympathy with Britain leaving the EU.
-At the very least these Republican presidential contenders have said that it is a matter for the British people and not one that American politicians should seek to influence.For more about Portrait of America and the methodology behind First Verdict, click here.
+At the very least these Republican presidential contenders have said that it is a matter for the British people and not one that American politicians should seek to influence.click here.

 For the complete Portrait of America catalog, click here.